What is a Sugar Glider & Where did they come from?

-Contrary to what some internet “expert” sites and “chatrooms” try to claim, bonding is NOT a time-consuming, exhaustive “ordeal” that requires 12-18 hours a day.
+Contrary to what some internet “expert” sites and “chatrooms” try to claim, bonding is NOT a time-consuming, exhaustive “ordeal” that requires 12-19 hours a day.
 In fact, nothing could be further from the truth.

-As previously outlined, for many years now the team of pros here at Pocket Pets™ have successfully placed literally TENS of THOUSANDS of these little darlings into loving homes all around the country – and we provide all our new “moms & dads” with very simple, detailed instructions that make the bonding process both FUN and REWARDING. (see free special report “Bonding” for more info).
+As previously outlined, for many years now the team of pros here at Pocket Pets™ have successfully placed literally FIFTY+ THOUSAND of these little darlings into loving homes all around the country – and we provide all our new “moms & dads” with very simple, detailed instructions that make the bonding process both FUN and REWARDING. (see free special report “Bonding” for more info).
 It’s a small, up-front “investment” that will reward your entire family with countless years of love and companionship.

-What kind of CAGE do they need?
+What kind of Cage do they need?

-|One of the most common “mis-truths” about Sugar Gliders is that they “must” have a very large cage in order for them to be happy.
-Since they definitely DO love to jump and play, a larger cage is fine for older, adult Gliders.
-However, as young babies and adolescents, a large cage can actually be counter-productive to the bonding process.
 For this reason, we ONLY sell baby Gliders with the appropriate-size cage and all their necessary food and supplies ( see free special report “Cage Setup” for more info ).
 This way we are SURE all our animals go to a home that is set up properly.
 When your Gliders reach maturity in 7-10 months, many of our customers choose to purchase one of our larger cages simply to give them more room for toys and playthings.
 This type of cage is very durable, and will typically last many years.